dansgithubuser/dlal/README.md

 - MIDI
 - audio (constant-size arrays)

 Audio is unique because it is exposed as a value, whereas the command and MIDI interfaces are functions.
 For this reason, audio is useful for conveying quantities other than actual audio.
 For example, components may share control voltage via the audio interface.
-Arguably, audio is one example of control voltage, but it is named for how it is usually, or at least necessarily, used.
+Arguably, audio is one example of control voltage, but it is named for how it is usually used.

 Additionally, components have an `run` function called regularly when audio is being produced.